adzerk/adzerk-decision-sdk-js/README.md

 # Adzerk Decision JavaScript SDK

-Client & Server-side JavaScript SDK for Adzerk Decision & UserDB APIs.
-Usable as TypeScript or JavaScript.
+JavaScript SDK for Adzerk Decision & UserDB APIs

+Usable client or server-side as TypeScript or JavaScript!

 ## Installation